Your Pain Pattern,

 How You Activate and Intensify This Pain Pattern

-This trigger point is activated by pulling the head forward in a sustained or repetitive motion.
+Pulling your head forward in a sustained or repetitive motion is how this trigger point is commonly activated.
 Usually, the chin is tucked, but not always.
-People also get this from pulling forward to read their laptops.
+When they recline in bed or on a couch, people aggravate this from pulling forward to read their laptops.

 I had a client come in with this headache from reading her iPad like the gal in this picture.
 As her arms get tired and drop, this muscle tightens to pull the head forward.

 An ultrasound tech who was always looking down sharply at clients had problems with this headache as well.
-This could also be caused by pulling forward in a car seat that is leaned back or any motion that thrusts the head forward while keeping the chin down.
+You can also activate this pattern by pulling forward in a car seat that leans back or any motion that thrusts the head forward while keeping the chin down.
 My gym partner came in with this pattern this morning and didn’t think he was doing this until I made the motion where I slowly turned my head down toward my feet.
 Then he said, “Oh yeah, I watch the TV that way before I go to sleep.”

 The Musculoskeletal Anatomy Behind Your Pain

 This headache pattern is caused by a trigger point in the sternocleidomastoid muscle in your neck.
-It is a complex muscle and is associated with a number of other maladies like anxiety, sinus problems, tinnitus, and blurred vision.
+This effects of this muscle are complex.
+In fact, the SCM is associated with several other disorders like anxiety, sinus problems, tinnitus, and blurred vision.

 Getting Relief on Your Own